-In the GAPSS analysis report, Northeast is commended for its outreach to parents and providing opportunities for participation in training and information sessions.
-Eighty-five percent of the staff members report that parents feel welcome at the school (SFC1).
-The school was also commended for making timely referrals to family-based agencies when needed (SFC3).
-As noted in this report, Northeast should continue to explore additional opportunities for parents to have a greater voice in school governance and problem solving (SFC2).
+In the GAPSS analysis report, Rutland is commended for its outreach to parents.
+(SFC1).
+As noted in this report, Rutland should continue to create a formal parent teacher organization to allow parents a greater voice in school governance and problem solving.
+(SFC2).